Frequently asked questions

 Do you accept groups?

 If you wish to make a group booking, please phone us to discuss your particular group and requirements.
-Because we’re a family site, we don’t take large single-sex group bookings, as these can be a bit noisy and disruptive late at night.
-The maximum size for any group is seven people.
+Because we’re a family site, we don’t take large group bookings, as these can be a bit noisy and disruptive late at night.
+The maximum group size for any pitch is six people.

 Do you have any noise curfews?

-We ask that all guests keep undue noise or disturbance to fellow guests to a minimum, particularly after 11pm.
+We ask that all guests keep undue noise or disturbance to fellow guests to a minimum, particularly after 10pm and before 8am.
 Our day staff and the night warden team help to monitor this, to reduce the risk of disturbing your sleep after a busy day in the fresh Cornish air!

 Can I pay for my holiday online or pay in instalments?